How To Set Up A Merchant Account

 While this payment structure works well for businesses with low credit card transaction volumes, it can get pretty costly for high-volume merchants.
 Thus, they usually go for a pricing model commonly known as interchange-plus or interchange markup pricing.
 In this case, the provider will charge you the exact interchange rate for that transaction plus a set fee, often between $0.02 and $0.15.
 Because interchange rates vary depending on the banks and payment type involved, some transactions will end up much cheaper than flat rate.

 This is where Stax can give businesses an advantage.
+The average small business spends 3.65% of its total revenue on processing fees.
+For high-volume merchants, moving from a flat-rate percentage to a subscription-based model (like Stax) can save up to 40% in total processing costs.
 Instead of taking a percentage of your sales, you’re simply charged a flat membership fee for access to wholesale interchange rates.
-Stax’s payment structure is often more cost-effective and can save businesses up to 40% in processing costs.
+Stax’s transparent membership-style pricing is often more cost-effective compared to percentage markup models, and its broader integrated payment solutions for businesses help you manage payments, billing, and compliance in a single platform.

 It’s also important to note that all merchant account providers work upon the same underlying process, but not all of them have equal services.